President – Raheel Raza

 Board Member – Maryum Samad (Youth coordinator)

-Raheel Raza is President of The Council for Muslims Facing Tomorrow, author of the book Their Jihad – Not My Jihad, award winning journalist, public speaker, activist for human rights, gender equality and dignity in diversity.
+Raheel Raza is President of The Council for Muslims Facing Tomorrow, author of the book Their Jihad – Not My Jihad, award winning journalist, public speaker, activist for human rights, featured in the award-winning documentary Honor Diaries.
 She is recipient of the Queen Elizabeth II Diamond Jubilee medal for service to Canada.

 Raheel bridges the gap between East and West, promoting cultural and religious diversity for which she has appeared in print and on TV and radio numerous times.

 Raheel has been invited to speak locally at places of worship, the private sector, the Justice Department, School Boards and government institutions.
 Internationally she has addressed audiences at Universities in USA including Harvard & Columbia, in UK at Oxford and Cambridge, other forums across Australia and Europe and the Israeli Presidential Conference in Jerusalem.
 In her pursuit for human rights, Raheel is accredited with United Nations Human Rights Council in Geneva through The International Humanist and Ethical Union (IHEU).
 She has received many awards for her work on women’s equality including the City of Toronto’s Constance Hamilton award and the Urban Hero award.
 She is the first Muslim woman in Canada to lead mixed gender prayers.